- What is the Humane Society of the United States’ Animal Rescue Team?

 - How can I volunteer?

-The ART typically gets called in to assist with disasters or cruelty cases when the scope of animal needs exceed what local law enforcement or animal services has the capacity or resources to handle.
+The team typically gets called in to assist with disasters or cruelty cases when the scope of animal needs exceed what local law enforcement or animal services has the capacity or resources to handle.
 Resources we can offer in these situations include legal assistance, temporary sheltering, on-scene assistance with evidence collection and animal handling, animal transportation and assistance with placement through our network of shelter and rescue partners—all at no cost to the community requesting help.
 In order for us to deploy, an official request must be made through the appropriate emergency management or law enforcement official.

-The ART responds to animal needs in disasters such as hurricanes, tornadoes, flooding and wildfires.
+We respond to animal needs in disasters such as hurricanes, tornadoes, flooding and wildfires.
 The team also assists with cruelty, animal fighting and neglect cases.

 For both cruelty and disasters, it’s important to note that we always work in partnership with an emergency management official, law enforcement or animal services.
 We must receive an official request from the appropriate agency in order to deploy to a case or disaster.